Nonagon: Tilings

 The regular enneagon can tessellate the euclidean tiling with gaps.
 These gaps can be filled with regular hexagons and isosceles triangles.
 In the notation of symmetrohedron this tiling is called H(*;3;*;[2]) with H representing *632 hexagonal symmetry in the plane.

 Graphs

 The K9 complete graph is often drawn as a regular enneagon with all 36 edges connected.
 This graph also represents an orthographic projection of the 9 vertices and 36 edges of the 8-simplex.

-Pop culture references

-They Might Be Giants have a song entitled "Nonagon" on their children's album Here Come the 123s.
-It refers to both an attendee at a party at which "everybody in the party is a many-sided polygon" and a dance they perform at this party.